Luc Tangorre: Investigation

 The gendarmes again became interested in Luc Tangorre, learning that he lived in Lyon, where he ran a tobacco shop on the Place Carnot, on Marigny, bought after his release with the help of his parents.
 Their investigation determined that he had a green Renault 4L.
 On letters of rogatory, Christian Lernould, investigating judge at the court of Nîmes, ordered the gendarmes to bring in Tangorre for questioning on October 24.
 When arrested by the gendarmerie at Lyon, he shouted out his innocence when the police informed him that he was accused of two rapes.
-Luc claimed on the day of the day of the rapes it was Pentecost, and that he was at his parents' house for a family dinner after a baptism; he apparently remembered it very well, because it was the first family party since his release.
+Luc claimed on the day of the rapes it was Pentecost, and that he was at his parents' house for a family dinner after a baptism; he apparently remembered it very well, because it was the first family party since his release.
 He then said that he slept at his parents' house and noted his activities in his notebook, an alibi backed by his family and friends.
 To prove his innocence, Tangorre's parents even gave the police photos of the baptism: to their stupefaction, in the photos, Luc was wearing jeans, the yellow Lacoste polo shirt and the gray/black sneakers, as described by the two girls.

 The police made the trip to Marseille-Nîmes to find out if Luc Tangorre could have the necessary time to violate the two students.
 Modeled on the fluctuating declarations of the Americans, no less than four thirty-month retrospective trajectory trials were necessary to be conducted, taking into account the claims by the girls.
 It was concluded that Tangorre could have had the material time to carry out this course to violate them, even if, at the end of the third trial, the magistrates at the cour d'assises of Montpellier recognized the fact that "contradictions as they appear in the story of the initial journey, as described by the victims".
 Tangorre's five lawyers challenged the honesty of the fourth trial, and gave reasons in writing as to why they refused to participate.
 Finally, it was noted that the crime scene was a place where Luc came to play as a child, 2.5 km away from the "Daffodils" building in Nîmes, his former place of residence, as discovered by the original 1981 investigation..